-- i.
-Independent Adjusters are hired by insurance companies to settle claims.
-They charge the insurance company for settling the claim, and since they are working for the insurance company, no bond is required. - ii.
-Public Adjusters are hired by the insured for claims.
+- a) Independent Adjusters are hired by insurance companies to settle claims.
+They charge the insurance company for settling the claim, and since they are working for the insurance company, no bond is required. - b) Public Adjusters are hired by the insured for claims.
 They are employed by the insured and therefore bill the insured for settling the claim.
 A \$5,000 bond is required.
-A public adjuster also may be licensed as an independent adjuster but may not work for an insured and an insurer on the same claim.

-Non-Licensed Adjusters...
-An attorney-at-law who adjusts insurance losses incidental to the practice of their profession, an adjuster of marine losses, or a salaried employee of an insurer (a.k.a. company adjuster) or of a general agent/producer is not considered an adjuster, and thus, does not need to be licensed as an adjuster.
+A public adjuster also may be licensed as an independent adjuster but may not work for an insured and an insurer on the same claim. - c) Non-Licensed Adjusters...
+An attorney-at-law who adjusts insurance losses incidental to the practice of his or her profession, an adjuster of marine losses, or a salaried employee of an insurer (a.k.a. company adjuster) or of a general agent/producer is not considered an adjuster, and thus, does not need to be licensed as an adjuster.

-A producer may, from time to time, act as an adjuster without being required to be licensed as an adjuster, but only with the permission of the insurance company with which they are doing business (48.17.420).
-Applicants for an adjuster's license who for a period of one year have been a full-time salaried employee of an insurer or of a general agent to adjust or investigate insurance contracts do not need to take the exam.
+A producer may, from time to time, act as an adjuster without being required to be licensed as an adjuster, but only with the permission of the insurance company with which he is doing business (48.17.420).
+Applicants for an adjuster's license who for a period of one year have been a full-time salaried employee of an insurer or of a general agent to adjust or investigate insurance contracts.